 As a matter of legal principle, banks bear the risk of executing orders from unauthorised persons.
 Indeed, to the extent that a bank executes a payment without having validly received an order to this effect from the client, the bank is not authorised to debit the client's account in order to cover the amount of the transfer.
-However, banks usually include a clause in their contractual documents and general conditions that shifts this risk onto the client.
-Pursuant to Article 100 of the Swiss Code of Obligations (CO) - applicable by analogy to this type of clause - such transfer of risk is not valid in the case of serious misconduct or gross negligence on the bank's part.
+However, banks usually include a clause in their contractual documents and general conditions, which shifts this risk onto the client.
+Pursuant to Article 100 CO - applicable by analogy to this type of clause - such transfer of risk is not valid in case of serious misconduct or gross negligence on the bank's part.
 In the event the behaviour is attributable to officers with functions falling within the meaning of corporate bodies, the transfer of risk may be considered as invalid, even in the case of mere negligence.